-Gunman who killed 1, himself at North Dakota Wal-Mart from nearby air base
+Gunman at N. Dakota Wal-Mart from nearby Air Force base

 Grand Forks, N.D. — A U.S. airman walked into a Wal-Mart Supercenter early Tuesday and opened fire with a handgun, killing one worker and injuring a second before turning the gun on himself, police said.

 Police said the shooting that occurred a few minutes after 1 a.m. may have been random, with no link yet found between Marcell Willis, 21, and either the store or the employees.
 Willis was stationed at Grand Forks Air Force Base, about a dozen miles west of the city.

 "We've not been able to find any linkage to him and any of the victims.
 That's not to say that can't change," police Lt.
 Derik Zimmel said during an afternoon news conference.
 "There's no apparent motive that jumps out at this time."

 Authorities did not immediately identify the two workers who were shot or a third worker they say Willis shot at but missed.
 The injured person was taken to Altru Hospital in Grand Forks with a gunshot wound that was not believed to be life-threatening, Zimmel said.
 An Altru spokeswoman said the person was listed in "satisfactory condition" Tuesday afternoon.

 Willis was given medical treatment at the scene and taken to Altru, where he was pronounced dead, Zimmel said.

 Willis was the only person with a gun and no police officers fired a weapon, according to Zimmel.
 A handgun was recovered near Willis' body, Zimmel said.